 The Peterborough plant operates on approximately six hectares of land and includes a wood treating plant, a lumber grading and stacking line as well as a dry kiln.
-The facility produces approximately 120,000 cubic metres of lumber annually.
-With a total of four treating cylinders, primary preservatives include MCA (three cylinders) and Dricon (one cylinder), the latter to treat fire-retardant lumber products used for structural roof trusses and sheathing.
+The facility produces approximately 130,000 cubic metres of lumber annually with a total of four treating cylinders dedicated to MCA preservative.

-Capital expenditures devoted to the facility during the year totalled approximately \$110,545, relating to a stormwater system upgrade as well as upgrades to the Dricon drying system.
+Capital expenditures devoted to the facility during the year totalled approximately \$551,000, relating primarily to office expansion, conversion of the Dricon preservative cylinder to MCA and repairs to the treating plant roof.